leoloveisme/veronika/brainstorming.md

 Gaza

 **************

+Due to my looks (both males and females found me extremely attractive) and hopefuly to my brains it was quite easy to become an new anchor on the Slovenian TV and later on one of the major UK TV channels and I was quite a decent writer, too.
+Writing fell easy for me and I felt that I was good at words; both written and spoken.
+Strangelly enough words appeared in my head as by themselves flying in quickly like commets with their cosmic speed.

+My children ended up seeing me more on the TV screen than at home

 When you give birth to a child or more than one you're kind of expected to know everything.
 At least this is the expectation the world places on you.
 And it is quite dishearthening to know that this expection / these expectations are far far away, thousands upon thousands miles away from the reality you live day after day after day.